Section N Covid-19 Changes

-Oklahoma Human Services (OKDHS) is temporarily increasing the daily subsidy rate by $5 per eligible child for the months of April 1st through the end of June 2023.
-This additional $5 per day of care will be automatically added for each child in addition to the already authorized amounts.
+Oklahoma Human Services (OKDHS) is temporarily increasing the daily subsidy rate by $5 per eligible child in addition to the regular DHS rate on the Child Care Provider Rate Schedule, Appendix C-4-B. This additional $5 per day of care will be automatically added for each child in addition to the already authorized amounts.
 The Provider Web authorization information will include this $5/day addition in the payment amounts.

-In an effort to provide relief to working families, Oklahoma Human Services (OKDHS) will be waiving income eligibility requirements for traditional child care subsidy and kith.care for employees of licensed child care programs.
+In an effort to provide relief to working families, Oklahoma Human Services (OKDHS) will be waiving income eligibility requirements for traditional child care subsidy for employees of licensed child care programs.

 Child care employees who already receive subsidized child care do not need to apply for this program.
 Your benefits will continue.

 Make an application via OKDHSLive.org, visiting any DHS location, or calling the benefits line 405-522-5050.

 A paystub verifying status as a child care employee, and informing the caseworker during the interview may be needed.
 All other eligibility factors must still be met.